COVID-19 update: Freeborn County hits 3,000 cumulative cases; no new deaths across the state - Albert Lea Tribune

 - Waseca County: three new lab-confirmed cases; 2,160 total cases; 4,644 people have received at least one dose of the vaccine, 2,569 have received completed series

-Committee progressing with fundraising for Marion Ross statute
+Committee progressing with fundraising for Marion Ross statue

 In spite of slowdowns related to the COVID-19 pandemic, the committee raising money for a bronze statue of Marion Ross... read more